Alex4923/BiblioScala/README.md

 Features :

-- Importing and managing books in EPUB format.
+- Importing and managing books in EPUB and PDF format.
-- Organizing books by title, author, or year.
+- Organizing books by title, author.
 - Intuitive user interface, available in French and English only.
 - Advanced search to quickly find books.